bpmn-io/bpmn.io/src/blog/2025/002-ditching-the-xml-in-bpmn.md

 <p class="introduction">
-  Observing the tooling market in recent months, we've seen more and more vendors adopt BPMN in what we call low-code domains, places where less technical personas develop processes.
-It's time to reflect on whether the foundations of our beloved standard are fit for such applications.
-Shall we make BPMN 2.0 diagrams accessible to a broader range of audiences?
+  Observing the tooling market in recent months, we've seen more and more vendors adopt BPMN in low-code domains, places where less technical personas develop processes.
+It's time to reflect on whether our beloved standard's foundations fit such applications.
+How can we make BPMN 2.0 diagrams accessible to a broader range of audiences?
 </p>

 <!-- continue -->

 For over 20 years, XML has been the backbone of [the BPMN 2.0 standard](https://www.omg.org/spec/BPMN).
 It defines how a diagram is structured, down to [the nitty gritty details](https://www.omg.org/spec/BPMN/20100501/Semantic.xsd).
 While doing wonders for interchange (tool vendors can open each other's diagrams), it left out those without a good BPMN editor.

-Today, we'd like to rethink the foundations of BPMN 2.0 and make [the image](https://en.wikipedia.org/wiki/Image) the only true interchangeable asset on the internet, BPMN 2.0's next interchange format.
-We herewith propose **BPMN 2.0 on image** as the new iteration of the standard, freeing BPMN 2.0 from the requirements of good tooling and enabling everyone to speak the language of process.
+Today, we'd like to rethink the foundations of BPMN 2.0 and make [the image](https://en.wikipedia.org/wiki/Image)—the only true interchangeable asset on the internet—BPMN 2.0's next interchange format.
+We propose **BPMN 2.0 on image** as the new iteration of the standard, freeing BPMN 2.0 from the requirements of good tooling and enabling everyone to speak the language of process.

 ## Embracing Multi-modality for Diagram Editing

 In the world of images, all you need to do to view your BPMN diagram is any tool, any device.
-Images can be embedded everywhere and can be edited anywhere:
+You can embed images everywhere, edit them  anywhere:

 <div class="figure full-size">
   <img src="{{ assets }}/attachments/blog/2025/002-multi-modal.png">